marijnh/Eloquent-JavaScript/01_values.md

 {{index memory, "volatile data storage", "hard drive"}}

 Imagine a sea of bits.
 An ocean of them.
-A typical modern computer has more than 30 billion bits in its volatile data storage.
+A typical modern computer has more than 30 billion bits in its volatile data storage (working memory).
 Nonvolatile storage (the hard disk or equivalent) tends to have yet a few orders of magnitude more.

 To be able to work with such quantities of bits without getting lost, we must separate them into chunks that represent pieces of